-French President Valery giscard D'Estaing arrived in Pisa on Thursday (2 December) to begin a flying one-day visit to Italy.
+Background: French President Valery giscard D'Estaing arrived in Pisa on Thursday (2 December) to begin a flying one-day visit to Italy.
 The French leader arrived in a small government jet and immediately got down to talks with his hosts.

 SYNOPSIS: The key to the French-Italian discussions is economics.
 Both President Giscard and Italy's President Giovanni Leone are concerned with the state of the economy in their respective countries.
 They're also concerned with proposals to expand the European Economic Community (EEC).